Rent Split Calculator

 What is a Rent Split Calculator?

-A Rent Split Calculator is an online tool that helps a group of people living in the same place equally distribute rent among themselves.
+This rent split calculator is a dedicated online tool that helps a group of friends living in the same rented place equally distribute rent among themselves.
 Here’s how it works:

 • Enter your total monthly rent and total utilities.